How to send emails with Keystone

 Sending your first email

-For exemplary purposes, create a test-email.js
+For exemplary purposes, create a test-email.js file in the root of

-your project and require keystone-email
+your project and require keystone-email:

 // test-email.js